andrewbrown31/WxSysLib/docs/contributing.rst

 - lines - for all line identification and tracking functions
 - diagnostics - all instantaneous dynamical diagnostic funcitons (e.g. Lagranto utilities)
 - general - all general utilities that can be used across all fucntions (e.g. datetime.datetime iterators, nci specific functions)
-- plotting - all generalised plotting fucntions that can be used for a range of applciations (e.g. synoptic chart plots, point density climatologies)
+- plotting - all generalised plotting functions that can be used for a range of applciations (e.g. synoptic chart plots, point density climatologies)

 Recipes
 -------